ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 `when` is what you find when you search for "if without else in racket".
 The `modulo` makes the update "sleep" every turn except during the chosen one.

-> It's 10:20 PM and we still don't have reached the main complexity of the snake problem.
+> It's 10:20 PM and I still haven't reached the main complexity of the snake problem.
 > I can't sleep with that it mind, so I'll continue.
 As usual in computer science: devil is in the details, and estimation is fortune telling.

 #### Apples

-The specs I made says that there is always only one apple in the field, that could get eaten by the snake: in this case a new one will pop.
+The specs I made say that there is always only one apple in the field, that could get eaten by the snake: in this case a new one will pop.
 But it has to pop on a blank tile, so I suspect I will need something like:

 ```rkt
 ;;; read 1 tile